-My work in helping to connect the world of expertise to policymaking is motivated by trying to improve upon processes exemplified by the following reflection:
+His work in helping to better connect the world of expertise to policymaking is motivated by improving upon processes exemplified by the following reflection:

 I think it’s vital to de-professionalize the public debate on matters that vitally affect the lives of ordinary people.
 It’s time to snatch our futures back from the ‘experts’. . . .
 Frankly, however trenchantly, however angrily, however combatively one puts forward one’s case, at the end of the day, I’m only a citizen, one of many, who is demanding public information, asking for a public explanation.
 I have no axe to grind.
 I have no professional stakes to protect.
 I’m prepared to be persuaded.
 I’m prepared to change my mind.
 But instead of an argument, or an explanation, or a disputing of facts, one gets insults, invective, legal threats, and the Expert’s Anthem: “You’re too emotional.
 You don’t understand, and it’s too complicated to explain.”
 The subtext, of course, is: Don’t worry your little head about it.
 Go and play with your toys.
 Leave the real world to us.
 (Arundhati Roy, Power Politics.
 Cambridge, MA: South End Press, 2001, pp. 24-5)

-Improving the relationship between expertise and policymaking is important not just for better policymaking but for better democracy.
+Improving the relationship between expertise and policymaking enhances policymaking and improves democracy.

 John A. Hird